sschober/surf-scripts/README.md

 A small helper script for surf which:

-- on MOD+g calls dmenu to read user input

-- interprets stuff like
+- on MOD+g calls dmenu to read user input interprets stuff like

       `g rtp sdp`

   as a request to google for the latter two strings.

+- on MOD+b adds a bookmark to a preconfigured file

 ## Usage